pvdz/tenko/tests/testcases/regexes/some_annexb_stuff/invalid_escape_char/gen/Character_class_with_uflag/B.md

 `````
 throws: Lexer error!
-    Regex: Char class can not contain `\B` with u-flag or without webcompat; Regex contained syntax that is invalid with the u-flag but the u-flag was present
+    Regex: Char class can not contain `\B`; Regex contained syntax that is invalid with the u-flag but the u-flag was present

 start@1:0, error@1:0
 ╔══╦════════════════